wexample/wex/.wex/doc/contributing/_summary.md

 ## Directory registry

-Like any other one, this is the registery of the current directory.
+Like any other one, this is the registry of the current directory.

 - 📄 exporting-skeleton.md: This file contains the instructions on how to create a new documentation, based on the structure of current one